BMI Calculator

 Understanding BMI

 Body Mass Index (BMI) is a simple calculation using your height and weight to estimate body fat.
-While not a direct measure of body fat, BMI correlates with more direct measures and provides a reliable indicator for most people.
-It's used to screen for weight categories that may lead to health problems.
+It's a widely-used screening tool that helps identify weight categories that may lead to health problems.
+Simply enter your measurements above to get your BMI and personalized health insights.

 BMI Categories